algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 WCS6TVPJRBSARHLN2326LRU5BYVJZUKI2VJ53CAWKYYHDE455ZGKANWMGM
 ```
 ## Inner transactions
 To fund this account, any other account in the Algorand network can send algos to the specified account.
 In order for funds to leave the smart contract, the logic within the contract must submit an inner transaction.
 In addition, the smart contract’s logic must return true.
-A smart contract can issue up to 16 groups of inner transactions (totalling 256 inner transactions) within one call to the smart contract.
+A smart contract can issue up to a total of 256 inner transactions with one call.
 If any of these transactions fail, then the smart contract will also fail.
+Groups of transactions can also be made using inner transactions, which are primarily used when calling other smart contracts that will verify the calling groups transactions.
 Inner transactions support all the same transaction types as a regular account can make.
 To generate an inner transaction the `itxn_begin`, `itxn_field`, `itxn_next` and `itxn_submit` opcodes are used.
 The `itxn_begin` opcode signifies the beginning of an inner transaction.
 The `itxn_field` opcode is used to set specific transaction properties.
 The `itxn_next` opcode moves to the next transaction in the same group as the previous, and the `itxn_submit` opcode is used to submit the transaction or transaction group.
 As an example, the following TEAL generates a simple payment transaction.

 ```teal
 itxn_begin